ApolinarO/Regex-Parser/README.md

 	* For example regex 'a+ba' has an alphabet of {a, b}
 	* The program fails if you enter characters out of the alphabet for testing.
 For example, testing 'abc' on the above fails since 'c' is not in the defined alphabet
 	* This has the same restriction with the NFA and DFA conversion

-## Running The Program

-Make sure that when compiling and running the program that you are in the same directory as this README.
-If you do not have mono, you may either have to download it or run the _csc_ compile command if on Windows.
-Run any of the following to compile the program:

-	make
-	make program
-	mcs src/program.cs src/DFA.cs src/TransitionState.cs -out:program

-Once compiled, you can run the program with:

-	mono program $DFA_FILE $OPTIONAL_STRINGS

-Where $DFA_FILE is replaced with the file containing the DFA and $OPTIONAL_STRINGS can be left empty or can be replaced with a set of strings to test the machines with.

-The program also contains a series of demoes that can be run with the following:

-	make run

 ## DFA File Format